-Fitch Ratings ("Fitch"), Kroll Bond Rating Agency, Inc. ("KBRA"), Moody's Investor Services ("Moody's"), and S&P Global Ratings ("S&P") rate the general obligation bonds of the State.
-The current rating of all outstanding general obligation bonds of the State assigned by Fitch is AAA, the rating assigned by KBRA is AAA, the rating assigned by Moody's is Aaa and the rating assigned by S&P is AAA.
+Fitch Ratings ("Fitch"), Kroll Bond Rating Agency, Inc. ("KBRA"), Moody's Investor Services ("Moody's"), and S&P Global Ratings ("S&P") assign a AAA/ AAA/ Aaa/AAA rating, respectively, to the State's outstanding general obligation bonds.
 Fitch, Moody's, and S&P have been retained to rate the Bonds and have assigned the Bonds the ratings which appear on the cover hereof.